 Morphology is the study of shape.
 In biology, shape often goes hand-in-hand with function.
-A diversity of morphology exists from the level of the cell, from that of the tissue to that of the organ and finally to that of the entire organism.
-This diversity allows for very specialized functions to be attained by a cell, tissue, organ, or organism.
+There are several types of morphology, from the level of the cell, from that of the tissue to that of the organ and finally to that of the entire organism.
+This diversity in the kinds of morphology allows for very specialized functions to be attained by a cell, tissue, organ, or organism as can be seen in several morphology examples.

 Cells can come in all sorts of sizes and shapes.
 Epithelial cells are cells that form barriers, walls that prevent free passage of things from one side to other can occur in eight different forms.
 These eight forms are determined by whether the cells join to form one layer or multiple layers on top of each other, in addition to the cells’ shape; squamous means wide, cuboidal means cubed, and columnar means rectangular.
 Other cell types, such as nerve cells, can be long and thin, while fat storage cells can be large and round.